IRS Audit and IRS Audit Appeal Overview

 Note Re: Hiring Help - Many office/field IRS audits are handled by the taxpayer's attorney, CPA, or enrolled agent as it can help to have experience and an objective eye in putting evidence together, spotting issues, presenting evidence etc. The cost is usually far outweighed by the costs and headaches related to an audit that results in disallowance of expenses that were actually paid, overstatement of taxable income and other issues.

-AUDIT MEETING - In person audits and field audits are again, face to face.
+AUDIT MEETING - In-person audits and field audits are again, face to face.
 The auditor will review the issues, ask questions, review documents, and contemplate penalty assessment.
 The auditor may ask for more information, another meeting, or the auditor may finalize the audit and issue a report.

 CLOSE AUDIT AND APPEAL - Once the auditor feels that the relevant issues are resolved and the audit report is issued, the taxpayer can ask for a meeting with the auditor and the auditor's manager.
-If no satisfactory agreement is reached, the taxpayer will have a chance to file and appeal with the IRS appeals office and then a petition to Tax Court.
+If no satisfactory agreement is reached, the taxpayer will have a chance to file an appeal with the IRS appeals office and then a petition to Tax Court.